 The Keihin Kyuko Bus serves major cities in Tokyo’s surrounding areas, including Kanagawa, Chiba, Saitama, and Yamanashi Prefecture, as well as various stops in Yokohama, such as Yokohama Station, Yamashita Park, Minato Mirai, and Yokohama Red Brick Warehouse.
 It is also possible to directly go to Tokyo Disney Resort, Tokyo Big Sight in Odaiba, Shibuya, Kinshicho Station, or Tokyo Skytree Town.
 Even buses via Hakone, Mount Fuji, Karuizawa and Hakuba (only during ski season) can be boarded.

-A Fun, Affordable Airport Taxi for Groups
+Haneda Airport to Tokyo by Taxi: A Fun, Affordable Option for Groups

 Another comfortable way to get to the heart of Tokyo is Teigaku Taxi, or “fixed rate taxi.”
 The fare is higher than the services of Keikyu Line, Tokyo Monorail, or the Airport Bus, but is it a preferred method of transportation for many especially when public transport options are limited, such as late at night or early in the morning.
 Various different taxi services offer these fixed rates but the system is basically the same throughout the different companies.
 Reservations are made via telephone operators with each company, at least 1 hour before the desired time of use.